 In addition to having laws that address general issues like repairs and security deposits, most states, including Georgia, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Georgia
+Landlord Right To Entry in Georgia

 Georgia landlords have the right to enter rental property for purposes reasonably related to the rental agreement, like inspections and repairs.
 There are no strict regulations on a landlord’s access rights in Georgia, so landlords and tenants are free to set terms of access and notification in their individual rental agreements.
 If no terms specify the landlord’s right of access, the landlord can enter only for purposes related to the tenancy, with reasonable notice required outside of emergencies.

-Rent Increases & Related Fees in Georgia
+Rent Increases and Related Fees in Georgia

 The following laws apply to the collection of rent and related fees:

-• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee.
+- Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee

-• Maximum Late Fee: No limit, except it must be reasonable.
+- Maximum Late Fee: No limit, except it must be reasonable

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+- Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Not required.
+- Rent Receipt: Not required

 Small Claims Court in Georgia